 - Shoes must have a rubber/non-conductive sole. - Shoes must be closed toe and must be clean at all times.
 Neoprene or mesh-type tennis shoes are not acceptable.
-Canvas tennis shoes are not acceptable. - Plain, black, or gray, non-flashy sneakers are acceptable.
+Canvas tennis shoes like Converse or Vans, Crocs, and Vibrams or other informal shoes are not acceptable. - Plain, black or gray, non-flashy sneakers are acceptable.

-- For women: The only visible, pierced jewelry that is acceptable is a small, single, stud earring located in the ear.
+- The only visible, pierced jewelry that is acceptable is a small, single, stud earring located in the ear.
 Hoops, rings, or dangling earrings are not allowed.
-Jewelry on the tongue, eyebrows, nose, or lips is not allowed. - For men: Visible pierced jewelry is not allowed.
-Facial hair must be neatly trimmed to a maximum length of 1⁄2 inch to permit proper fit of personal protective equipment (as recommended by the Center for Disease Control) and not be of a faddish or unusual appearance. - Accessories on the wrist (except for watches), such as metal or silicone bracelets, are not permitted. - A watch allowing for the ability to track the passing of seconds is mandatory at all times. - Rings, if worn by the student, should be low profile and limited to one finger per hand. - Necklaces, if worn, must be inside the shirt and not be obstructive to the student or the student's classmates. - Hair must be pulled back out of the face and off the shoulders.
+Jewelry on the tongue, eyebrows, nose, or lips is not allowed.
+An exception is made for medical or religion bracelets as well as a wedding band that is low in profile. - Facial hair must be neatly trimmed to a maximum length of 1⁄2 inch to permit proper fit of personal protective equipment (as recommended by the Center for Disease Control) and not be dyed an unnatural color. - Accessories on the wrist (except for watches), such as metal or silicone bracelets, are not permitted. - A watch allowing for the ability to track the passing of seconds is mandatory at all times. - Rings, if worn by the student, should be low profile and limited to one finger per hand. - Necklaces, if worn, must be inside the shirt and not be obstructive to the student or the student's classmates. - In lab, hair must be pulled back out of the face and off the shoulders.
+In lecture, hair must be brushed and neat in appearance.
 Hair color must be of a natural color; faddish (e.g. mohawk) or unnatural colors or styles are not permitted. - Hair accessories must be plain.
 Decorative bows, ribbons, flowers, and headbands are not permitted. - Nails must be closely trimmed and kept clean at all times.
 Only clear nail polish is acceptable other colors/designs are not allowed.
 Artificial nails are not allowed.